hackerpranavpandey/hackerpranavpandey/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Web Development and Competitive Coding.I enjoy integrating software development and LLMs.I worked on some of financial analysis projects using ML.
+Web Development,Competitive Coding and Cloud Computing .I enjoy Software development and Machine Learning.
 - 🌱 I’m currently learning ...
-LLMs and stable Diffusion techniques.
+Node.JS and Go Lang
-- 👯 I’m looking to collaborate on ...  implemetation of LLM and software development in industry projects.
+- 👯 I’m looking to collaborate on ...
+Software Development Projects and Cloud Technologies.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-ML, DL, LLMs and Competitive Coding.
+C++, Competitive Coding, Web Development and Cloud Technology.
 - 📫 How to reach me: ... mail me at- 220010043@iitdh.ac.in or reach out to me at https://linkedin.com/in/pranav-kumar-pandey-001388250
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...